maribuon/HattCI/README.md

 Pereira, Mariana Buongermino; Wallroth, Mikael; Kristiansson, Erik; and Axelson-Fisk; Marina.
 Journal of Computational Biology.
 November 2016, 23(11): 891-902. doi:10.1089/cmb.2016.0024.

 ##### INSTALL: #####
+1. Download HattCI, move it to a directory where you want it installed.
+Uncompress it.
-1. Enter Terminal.
+2. Enter Terminal.
-2. cd to the directory.
+3. cd to the directory where HattCI is.
-3. Type 'make' in terminal.
+4. Type 'make' in terminal.

 ##### RUN: #####
 To run HattCI, type<br>